MelodyYX/AR-Album_Vuforia/README.md

 # ARAlbum_Vuforia
-#### Features : Playing a relative song, showing a 3D model and show up the audio visualize spectrum according to the image which be recongnized.
+#### Features : Playing a relative song and showing a 3D model according to the image which be recongnized.
+                3D Audio visualizion.